Konstantin-Bozhkov/zappar-random/README.md

 5. Make migrations and install

-### migration files has been included but for first time installation will be better
+### migration files has been included but for first time installation probably will be better to start with a fresh DB

 python manage.py makemigrations